Harald-U/docker-101/docs/lab1.md

 ## Building the Container Image

+> **What is a container image?**
+> When running a container, it uses an isolated filesystem.
+This custom filesystem is provided by a container image.
+Since the image contains the container's filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

-In order to build the application, we need to use a Dockerfile.
-A Dockerfile is simply a text-based script of instructions that is used to create a container image.
+In order to build a container image, we need to use a Dockerfile.
+A Dockerfile is something like a cooking recipe.
+It is simply a text-based script of instructions and "ingredients" that are used to package your application into a container image.

 1. Create a file named Dockerfile **in the same folder as the file package.json** with the following contents.